 Year after year delegates leave having learned new and improved ways of working from attending the informative sessions and from networking with like-minded individuals.

-> Please select your preferred day from the drop down menu above.
+Please select your preferred day from the drop down menu above to book your ticket.

-> ICAEW's terms and conditions for events.
+ICAEW's terms and conditions for events.

 Conference ticket pricing:

 £180.00 + VAT

 Recently Qualified Discount

 We’re committed to ensuring recently qualified members are inspired and innovated to support the delivery of first class service.
 If you’re upto to 10 years post qualified and would like to attend the event at heavily discounted prices contact ICAEW on +44 (0) 1908 248 159 to find out if you’re eligible.

 CABA, once again are offering to fund places at Practice 2019 for ICAEW members who are currently on a career break or unemployed.

 As part of the event, CABA will be offering individual CV & LinkedIn reviews.
 If you would like to access this service, please ensure you bring along your CV or have access to your LinkedIn profile on the day; slots will be bookable at reception on the day.
 Please also make sure you go along to the CABA stand to meet the team and find out more about the services available to you.